 Bootloader mode (Fastboot mode) allows you to do various amazing things.
 You can flash any partition using this mode.
 If you are familiar with the android stuff, these are .img that can be flashed via fastboot mode.

 In some devices, you need to flash recovery image using ADB and Fastboot.
-Majorly this applies to the device which has Google’s stock UI such as nexus, pixel, most Motorola device etc. You can learn what is custom recovery from our previous article.
+Majorly this applies to the device which has Google’s stock UI such as nexus, pixel, most Motorola device, etc. You can learn what is custom recovery from our previous article is.

-Here is the complete tutorial how you can flash recovery via fastboot on your Android device.
+Here is the complete tutorial on how you can flash recovery via fastboot on your Android device.

-Before taking any step further we request you to take backup of Android device.
+Before taking any step further, we request you to take a backup of your Android device.
 This will be very useful if something goes wrong while flashing.
-In almost all cases everything will work out fine.
+In almost all cases, everything will work out fine.

 - Recovery Image.

 - If Bootloader is available, then it should be unlocked.
 Read: Unlock HTC Bootloader, Unlock Sony Bootloader.

 - An Android Device. 😉